MalcolmMashig/automatic-lyric-recognition/README.md

 # Automatic Lyric Recognition
 ### Transcribe Lyrics with the LibriSpeech ASR Model

-We are guided by the steps outlined in https://seongminpark.com/blog/20201222a/.
+We are guided by the steps outlined in https://seongminpark.com/blog/20201222a/ which follows the WSJ recipe.

 Once you have Docker Desktop downloaded and running, enter the following terminal commands: